-EU and NZ Parliamentary processes are ongoing to legally implement the outcomes of the EU-NZ FTA, however it is anticipated these processes will be concluded in time for an anticipated entry into force in early 2024.
-This EU-NZ FTA preparedness programme of work is to enable NZMB to stand up quota management systems for access by NZ exporters once legal processes are completed – later this year.
+EU and NZ Parliamentary processes are ongoing to legally implement the outcomes of the EU-NZ FTA, however it is anticipated these processes will be concluded in time for an anticipated entry into force in mid-2024.
+This EU-NZ FTA preparedness programme of work is to enable NZMB to stand up quota management systems for access by NZ exporters once legal processes are completed – by early 2024.

 - Quota Allocation Mechanism for beef access under the new EU-NZ FTA access;

 - Quota Allocation Mechanism for sheepmeat and goatmeat access under the new EU-NZ FTA access; and

 - Cost recovery fee proposals for the new EU-NZ FTA quotas.